scalar-labs/scalardl/docs/how-to-write-contract.md

 ### About the arguments

-As shown above, the overridden `invoke` method accepts `Ledger` for interacting with the ledger, a `JsonObject` for the contract argument, and an optional `JsonObject` for contract properties.
+As shown above, the overridden `invoke` method accepts [`Ledger`](https://scalar-labs.github.io/scalardl/javadoc/ledger/com/scalar/ledger/ledger/Ledger.html) for interacting with the ledger, a [`JsonObject`](https://javaee.github.io/javaee-spec/javadocs/javax/json/JsonObject.html) for  (otherwise the request is treated as if it does not exist.the contract argument, and an optional [`JsonObject`](https://javaee.github.io/javaee-spec/javadocs/javax/json/JsonObject.html) for contract properties.
 The `Ledger` manages a set of assets.
 In order to interact with the `Ledger`, you can call `get`, `put` and `scan`.
 `get` is used to retrieve the latest asset record of the specified asset. `put` is used to append a new asset record to the specified asset. `scan` is used to traverse the specified asset.
 Note that you are only allowed to append a asset record to the asset ledger with this abstraction.
 Thus, it is always a good thing to design your data with the abstraction before writing a contract for Scalar DL.